Moving Across The Country

 Having a set budget in place will force you to be extra careful about your moving expenses.
 You really don’t want to start your new life stressed out about your financial situation.

-DIY Move?
 DIY’ing your own move across the country can save you a ton of money.
-Of course, the trade-off is that you’ll have to do all the heavy lifting yourself.
-With that said, it’s not unheard of for people to rent their own trailers (or even trucks) and to drive across-country themselves.
+Of course, the trade-off is that you’ll have to do all the heavy lifting and logistical coordination yourself.
+With that said, it’s not unheard of for people to rent their own trailers or trucks to drive cross-country themselves.
 Some factors to include in your DIY move include:

 - Insurance for the truck rental